cphill11/team-profile-generator/README.md

 ### FIX ** Clicking on an email address in the HTML instructs the default email program to open and populate the TO field of the email with the given email address.

-### FIX ** Clicing on a GitHub username opens that GitHub profile in a new tab.
+Clicking on a GitHub username opens that GitHub profile in a new tab.
 When the Manager is finished building the team, the application is exited, and an HTML is generated.

 ## Installation